-- 1 Connect the network cable to the network adapter connector on the back of your computer.
-Insert the cable until it clicks into place, and then gently pull it to ensure that it is secure. - 2 Connect the other end of the network cable to a network device.
+- 1 Connect the network cable to the network adapter connector on the back of your computer. - NOTE: Insert the cable connector until it clicks into place, and then gently pull the cable to ensure that it is securely attached. - 2 Connect the other end of the network cable to a network connection device or a network wall connector. - NOTICE: Do not use a network cable with a telephone wall connector.